ARM-software/astc-encoder/README.md

 It covers:

 * How to efficiently encode data with fewer than 4 channels.
-* How to efficiently encode normal maps, sRGB data, and HDR data
+* How to efficiently encode normal maps, sRGB data, and HDR data.
 * Coding equivalents to other compression formats.

 The [Building ASTC Encoder](./Docs/Building.md) page provides instructions on